What is MCP?

 Cursor

-Configure Cursor to access Aiven documentation:Connect to the server
+Configure Cursor to access Aiven documentation:Create MCP configuration

 - Open Settings > Tools & MCP